 If a woman does disclose that she is experiencing domestic abuse, listen to her without judgement.
 Do not blame the woman for the abuse or excuse the perpetrator's behaviour.
 Do not ask her why she has not left or tell her to leave.
-Where survivors attempt to leave, this can increase the risk of violence.
 Reassure her that she is believed, validate what she is telling you.
 For example: